-A tiny, but complete example: Let's install FlexMeasures from scratch.
+A tiny, but complete example (corresponding to the left tab): Let's install FlexMeasures from scratch.
 Then, using only the terminal (FlexMeasures of course also has APIs for all of this), load hourly prices and optimize a 12h-schedule for a battery that is half full at the beginning.
-Finally, look at our new schedule.
+Finally, we'll display our new schedule in the terminal.